jmcnamara/XlsxWriter/dev/docs/source/tutorial03.rst

 .. image:: _static/tutorial03.png

-The differences here are that we have added the **Date** column, formatted the dates and made column 'B' a little wider to accommodate the dates.
+The differences here are that we have added a **Date** column, formatted the dates and made column 'B' a little wider to accommodate the dates.

 To do this we can extend our program like this (the significant changes are